lsst/LDM-PMT/index.rst

 The project planning processes described in this documents have been structured to address all of the above (often not fully aligned!) needs.
-It is a fusion of the Earned Value Management System, and the Project Planning with Agile Process and builds on previous project experience :cite:`2016SPIE.9911E..0NK`.
+It is a fusion of the Earned Value Management System and the Project Planning with Agile Process and builds on previous project experience :cite:`2016SPIE.9911E..0NK`.

 ..
 NOTE::